Chavaillaz/elasticsearch-log4j-appender/README.md

 In the configuration file `log4j.properties` or `log4j.xml`, add a new appender `com.chavaillaz.appender.log4j.ElasticsearchAppender` with the following properties:

 - `applicationName` (default `unknown`).
-It can also be specified as environment or system property `APPLICATION`.
+  It can also be specified as environment variable or system property `APPLICATION`.
 - `hostName` (default is the machine host name).
-It can also be specified as environment or system property `HOST`.
+  It can also be specified as environment variable or system property `HOST`.
 - `environmentName` (default `local`).
-It can be specified also as environment or system property `ENV`.
+  It can be specified also as environment variable or system property `ENV`.
-- `elasticConverter` (default `com.chavaillaz.appender.log4j.converter.DefaultEventConverter`) is the converter used to convert a logging event into a key/value document to be stored in Elasticsearch.
+- `elasticConverter` (default `com.chavaillaz.appender.log4j.converter.DefaultEventConverter`) is the class used to convert a logging event into a key/value document to be stored in Elasticsearch.
+  It can also be specified as environment variable or system property `CONVERTER`.
 - `elasticIndex` (default `ha`) and `elasticIndexSuffix` (default `-yyyy.MM.dd`) form together the index name where the messages are sent to.
 Note that `elasticIndexSuffix` must contain a format pattern suitable for `DateTimeFormatter`.
+  They can also both be specified with environment variables or system properties `INDEX` and `INDEX_SUFFIX`.
 - `elasticUrl` is the address of the server (or its load balancer) in the format `[scheme://][host]:[port]`.
 The scheme is optional and defaults to `http`.
 - `elasticUser` and `elasticPassword` are the credentials for the server.